Cluster Munition Ban Policy

-In December 2018, Comoros voted in favor of a UN General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions.
-It has voted in favor of the annual UNGA resolution on the convention since it was first introduced in 2015.
+In December 2019, Comoros voted in favor of a UN General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions.
+Comoros has voted in favor of the annual UNGA resolution on the convention since it was first introduced in 2015.

 With respect to the prohibition on transit of cluster munitions through the territory of a State Party, Comoros has stated, “we cannot tolerate any form of transit, even from states which have not signed the convention.”

-Comoros has not elaborated its views on other important issues relating to the convention’s interpretation and implementation, such as the prohibition on foreign stockpiling, the prohibition on assistance with prohibited acts in joint military operations, and the prohibition on investment in cluster munition production.
+Comoros has not elaborated its views on other important issues relating to the convention’s interpretation and implementation, such as the prohibition on foreign stockpiling and assistance with prohibited acts in joint military operations, and the prohibition on investing in cluster munition production.